Prince Henri, Duke of Aumale: Early life

-Born on January 16 at the Palais Royal in Paris, he shared a birthday with his older brother Prince Charles.
+Born on 16 January at the Palais Royal in Paris, he shared a birthday with his older brother Prince Charles.
 The young Henri was brought up by his parents in relative simplicity.
 At the age of eight, he inherited a fortune of 66 million livres (approximately £200 million today), the lands and wealth of his godfather, Louis Henri de Bourbon, Prince of Condé, the last Prince of Condé.
 This inheritance included the famous Château de Chantilly, the Château d'Écouen, and the domaines of Saint-Leu, Taverny, Enghien, Montmorency, and Mortefontaine.

 He was educated at the Collège Henri IV, then at the age of seventeen, entered the French army with the rank of captain of infantry.

 Marriage and children

-On 25 November 1844, aged 22, Aumale married in Naples his first cousin Princess Maria Carolina of the Two Sicilies, a daughter of Leopold of the Two Sicilies, Prince of Salerno, and Archduchess Maria Clementina of Austria.
-The couple had several children, of whom two reached adulthood, but still predeceased him:
+On 25 November 1844, aged 22, Aumale married in Naples his first cousin Princess Maria Carolina of the Two Sicilies, daughter of Leopold of the Two Sicilies, Prince of Salerno, and Archduchess Maria Clementina of Austria.
+They had several children, of whom two reached adulthood, but still predeceased him: